 Design with Word

 The situation with Word is a little better.
 You will use built-in Content Controls and Custom XML Parts, which is a limited technology with many disadvantages.
 For example, data is bound to Content Controls but bindings cannot be viewed or edited.
 There is no support for conditional rendering, e.g. user cannot conditionally hide or show certain document parts.
 There is no support for expressions either.
-Repeater Content Control used for generating dynamic tables, e.g. with invoice lines does not work reliably.
+Repeating Section Content Control used for generating dynamic tables, e.g. with invoice lines, doesn’t support sorting, filtering or grouping.
 And the worst part is that documents can be generated in Word format only.

 You could usually test the ER Format you design from within ER Designer, but because Configurable Business Documents are based on SSRS report artifacts, you can preview them only by running the corresponding SSRS report.